awestmoreland/web-ethics/README.md

 - **The Developer's pledge to equality**
     the developer's responsibility to society,
     e.g. refusal to accept work which seeks to impugn, undermine, curtail human rights or fundamental freedoms, or discriminate against any member or group of society based on race, color, sex, marital status, religion, creed, national origin, disability, age, military or veteran status, sexual orientation, gender identity and expression

+*The term "Developer" should be more generic to refer to anyone in the web industry.
+I'm open to suggestions.*

 <hr>